padogrid/bundle-hazelcast-3n4n5-docker-debezium_ksql_kafka/README.md

 # Debezium-KSQL-Kafka Hazelcast Connector

-This bundle integrates Hazelcast with Debezium and Confluent KSQL for ingesting initial data and CDC records from MySQL into a Hazelcast cluster via a Kafka sink connector included in the `padogrid` distribution.
+This bundle integrates Hazelcast with Debezium and Confluent KSQL and ksqlDB for ingesting initial data and CDC records from MySQL into a Hazelcast cluster via a Kafka sink connector included in the `padogrid` distribution.
 It supports inserts, updates and deletes.

 ## Installing Bundle